+A KIDS’ MENU can really come in handy when you’re camping.
 Let’s face it–there are kids out there, we love ’em to death, but they can be the pickiest of eaters.
-While the others are sitting around the camp fire happily chowing down on stew made in your dutch oven, one guy (in our case it’s Kenny, the ten-year-old) is asking if it’s too late to make a run into the nearest town for a cheese and pepperoni pizza.
+The others are sitting around the camp fire happily chowing down on stew made in your dutch oven.
+But one guy (in our case it’s Kenny, the ten-year-old) is asking if it’s too late to make a run into the nearest town for a cheese and pepperoni pizza.
 So camping menu ideas for kids to eat and make can be a real challenge sometimes.

 Menu planning always begins at home.